-- (1) If there is any inconsistency between these directions and a direction or other requirement contained in a Direction and Detention Notice, these directions are inoperative to the extent of the inconsistency. - (2) If there is any inconsistency between these directions and a direction or other requirement contained in the Workplace Directions (No. 6), the Workplace Directions (No. 6) are inoperative to the extent of the inconsistency.
+- (1) If there is any inconsistency between these directions and a direction or other requirement contained in a Direction and Detention Notice, these directions are inoperative to the extent of the inconsistency. - (2) If there is any inconsistency between these directions and a direction or other requirement contained in the Workplace Directions (No. 7), the Workplace Directions (No. 7) are inoperative to the extent of the inconsistency.

-- (1) abattoir has the meaning under the PrimeSafe licence categories "abattoirs (domestic)" and "abattoirs (exports)"; - (1) Additional Obligation Industries has the meaning in clause 5(1); - (2) Authorised Officer has the same meaning as in the PHW Act; - (3) Chief Veterinary Officer means the chief veterinary officer of the Department of Jobs, Precincts and Regions; - (4) cleaned has the same meaning as in the Workplace Directions (No. 6); - (5) cleaning requirement has the same meaning as in the Workplace Directions (No. 6); - (6) confirmed case means a worker diagnosed with 2019-nCoV; - (7) construction site has the meaning in clause 7(32)(a); - (8) COVID Marshall has the meaning in clause 7(4)(b); - (9) critical and essential infrastructure has the meaning in clause 7(32)(b); - (10) daily peak workforce capacity has the meaning in clause 5(6); - (11) daily total workforce capacity has the meaning in clause 5(7); - (12) density quotient has the same meaning as in the Workplace Directions (No. 6);
+- (1) 2019-nCoV Symptoms has the same meaning as in the Workplace Directions (No. 7); - (2) abattoir has the meaning under the PrimeSafe licence categories "abattoirs (domestic)" and "abattoirs (exports)";

-- (13) Direction and Detention Notice means a notice given to a person requiring the person to be detained for a specified period; - (14) Directions currently in force has the same meaning as in the Area Directions (No. 8); - (15) early stage land development site has the meaning in clause 7(35); - (16) employee includes a person who is self-employed; - (17) employer means a person who owns, operates or controls a Work Premises and includes a person who is self-employed or a sole-trader; - (18) High Risk COVIDSafe Plan has the meaning in clause 6(1); - (19) inspector has the same meaning as in the OHS Act; - (20) large-scale construction site has the meaning in clause 7(39); - (21) manufacturing means a facility mainly engaged in the physical or chemical transformation of materials, substances or components into new products (excluding agriculture and construction); - (22) meat processing facility has the meaning under the PrimeSafe licence category "further meat processing facilities"; - (23) medical supply, pharmaceutical supply, and personal protective equipment supply facility means businesses that manufacture pharmaceutical and blood products, medical equipment, consumables and personal protective equipment (PPE), including the manufacturing and supply of cloth masks and required raw materials; - (24) medical supply, pharmaceutical supply and personal protective equipment supply facility Work Premises has the meaning in clause 7(29); - (25) OHS Act means the Occupational Health and Safety Act 2004; - (26) outbreak means: - (a) a single confirmed case of 2019-nCoV in a resident, staff member or frequent attendee of a residential aged care facility; or - (b) two or more epidemiologically linked cases outside of a household with symptom onset within 14 days;
+- (3) Additional Obligation Industries has the meaning in clause 5(1); - (4) Authorised Officer has the same meaning as in the PHW Act; - (5) baseline daily workforce has the meaning in clause 7(40); - (6) Chief Veterinary Officer means the chief veterinary officer of the Department of Jobs, Precincts and Regions; - (7) cleaned has the same meaning as in the Workplace Directions (No. 7); - (8) cleaning requirement has the same meaning as in the Workplace Directions (No. 7); - (9) confirmed case means a worker diagnosed with 2019-nCoV; - (10) construction site has the meaning in clause 7(32)(a); - (11) COVID Marshal has the meaning in clause 7(4)(b); - (12) critical and essential infrastructure has the meaning in clause 7(32)(b); - (13) daily peak workforce capacity has the meaning in clause 5(6); - (14) daily total workforce capacity has the meaning in clause 5(7); - (15) density quotient has the same meaning as in the Workplace Directions (No. 7); - (16) Direction and Detention Notice means a notice given to a person requiring the person to be detained for a specified period; - (17) Directions currently in force has the same meaning as in the Area Directions (No. 9); - (18) early stage land development site has the meaning in clause 7(35); - (19) employee includes a person who is self-employed; - (20) employer means a person who owns, operates or controls a Work Premises and includes a person who is self-employed or a sole-trader; - (21) High Risk COVIDSafe Plan has the meaning in clause 6(2); - (22) inspector has the same meaning as in the OHS Act; - (23) labour hire provider means a person who arranges, engages, supplies, subcontracts or otherwise provides seasonal workers (as employees, independent contractors or otherwise) for seasonal horticultural work (and includes a person who is self-employed or a sole trader: - (24) large-scale construction site has the meaning in clause 7(39); - (25) manufacturing facility means a facility mainly engaged in the physical or chemical transformation of materials, substances or components into new products (excluding agriculture and construction); - (26) meat processing facility has the meaning under the PrimeSafe licence category "further meat processing facilities"; - (27) medical supply, pharmaceutical supply, and personal protective equipment supply facility means a facility that manufactures pharmaceutical and blood products, medical equipment, consumables and personal protective equipment (PPE), including the manufacturing and supply of cloth masks and required raw materials; - (28) medical supply, pharmaceutical supply and personal protective equipment supply facility Work Premises has the meaning in clause 7(29); - (29) OHS Act means the Occupational Health and Safety Act 2004; - (30) outbreak means: - (a) a single confirmed case of 2019-nCoV in a resident, staff member or frequent attendee of a residential aged care facility; or - (b) two or more epidemiologically linked cases outside of a household with symptom onset within 14 days;